 What trading instruments are available on CMC Markets?

-CMC Markets offers over 12,000 instruments including forex, indices, commodities, shares, ETFs, and cryptocurrencies, providing traders with wide diversification and access to both global and local markets.
+CMC Markets offers over 12,000 instruments, including forex, indices, commodities, shares, ETFs, and cryptocurrencies, providing traders with wide diversification and access to both global and local markets.

 Are there educational tools on CMC Markets?

-Yes, CMC Markets provides extensive learning resources including webinars, tutorials, trading guides, and a comprehensive market news section to support both beginner and advanced traders.
+Yes, CMC Markets provides extensive learning resources, including webinars, tutorials, trading guides, and a comprehensive market news section to support both beginner and advanced traders.

 3. IG